vincenzopalazzo/cpstl/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/vincenzopalazzo/cpstl?style=for-the-badge)
 ![GitHub top language](https://img.shields.io/github/languages/top/vincenzopalazzo/cpstl?style=for-the-badge)

-Competitive programming standard library (CPSTL) is a repository with a collection of data structure and algorithms in many different languages.
+Copy and Paste standard library (CPSTL) is a repository with a collection of data structure and algorithms in many different languages.
-The object of this library (copy and past code) is to offer and complete tested and well developed data structure to resolve the competitive programming problem or simple to prepare code interview in some company.
+The object of this library (copy and past code) is to offer and complete tested and well developed data structure to resolve the competitive programming problem or to include some well tested code in some cool project.

 ## Table of Content